 Water.
 You can drink it, splash it, dive into it, float things in it.
 But it has its strange side: it flows, but then on some surfaces, it won’t flow, it’ll just roll up into a little bead.
 And on still ponds outside, in shady areas, you can sometimes see small insects with long legs walking around—on top of the water.
 What’s up with that?
 Today you’re going to learn about how water has something called “surface tension” that you can see and play around with by doing some very easy experiments.

-Water molecules like to cling to one another via hydrogen bonds.
+Water molecules like to cling to one another through the bonds in their hydrogen atoms.
 The strength of this cohesive force allows the molecules to act similar to an elastic membrane on the water’s surface.
-This creates surface tension, a property of a liquid that allows it to resist external forces including the weight of everything from a rubber duck to an aircraft carrier!
+This creates surface tension, a property of a liquid that allows it to resist external forces including the weight of a small bug or the force of gravity trying to pull water into a flat puddle!
 If you drop a small amount of water on a piece of wax paper, you can see a great example of surface tension in action.
-Instead of splashing or flattening, the water will form small, spherical droplets on the paper.
+Instead of splashing or flattening, the water will form small, hemispherical droplets on the paper.
 These water droplets can hold their shapes because water molecules are more attracted to one another than they are to the wax paper.
 The strength of that attraction helps hold a water droplet together.

 In this activity we’ll be exploring surface tension with water and some household products.
 Get ready to make a splash!

 - Ground black pepper—at least five teaspoons

 - A shallow bowl or aluminum pie tin (Something light in color works best.)

 - Liquid dishwashing soap

 - Use your paper and pencil to create a table with two columns and six rows.
 Label the first column “household product” and the second column “behavior of pepper.”
 Add the following words to the rows in the left column: “oil,” “dishwashing liquid,” “glass cleaner,” “milk” and “toothpaste.”
 This will help you record your observations during this activity.